bberaki2008/bereketPortfolio/README.md

 ## Usage

-To view this site of my profile, you can open it with the most popular browser such as Google Chrome, Firefox (Mozilla), Edge and so on...
+To view my portfolio, you can open it with the most popular browser such as Google Chrome, Firefox (Mozilla), Edge and so on...

 ## Credits